SiphoH1zn/Custom-User-Management/README.md

 #Also, updated the application to the latest version, enhancing security measures and improving performance.

 #We have customized the default register and login razer pages.
-#Also added user roles tho the application.
+#Also added user roles to the application.